Flourishing: Flourishing as a habit and ongoing activity

+Other religious interpretations

+Daoism

 According to Daoism, the most crucial characteristic which distinguishes human beings from other living beings is the ability to recognize, follow and identify with the dao, or tao, (Way) (D 23), a mysterious, and ineffable source that holds sway over all things.
 And this ability presupposes a capacity for self-cultivation, and, if necessary, self-transformation.
 Through self-cultivation a person is enabled to discharge a responsibility which is uniquely human: to help keep the world in good order.
 The Daoist conception of a flourishing life is enrooted in this vision of the human being: it is a virtuous life in which, through self-cultivation on the bodily, mental and spiritual sides, a person comes to identify with the dao, the mysterious source and sustainer of the cosmos.
 This brief and vague presentation should be acceptable by exponents of all Daoist schools.
 Nevertheless, there are huge differences among them about what precisely means to harmonize life with the dao and how to achieve it.
-For instance, in organized religious movements as the Ways of Great Clarity and of Complete Perfection, the attainment of immortality, based on the idea a person can emulate the eternal dao by never exhausting one’s qi (vital energy), is particularly emphasized.
+For instance, in organized religious movements as the Ways of Great Clarity and of Complete Perfection, the attainment of immortality, based on the idea a person can emulate the eternal dao by never exhausting one's qi (vital energy), is particularly emphasized.
 Or in other later Daoist religious dispensations, like that of the Way of the Celestial Masters, the religious worship of a sage, seen as able to intercede with Heaven (in this example Laozi), is stressed.
 But in ancient Daoist philosophers these aspects are absent, or not so relevant.
 For them, a fundamental aspect of living in harmony with the dao is to live in harmony with nature.
 Moreover, Daoist de, usually translated as virtue, has not a moral dimension; in the case of human beings it indicates the qualities or dispositions that allow people to live a flourishing life.
 De is strictly related to ziran, another key Daoist concept usually translated as spontaneity or naturalness.
-In synthesis, to flourish is to live in harmony with the dao, that is to live spontaneously, so comply one’s life with the nature of the dao.
+In synthesis, to flourish is to live in harmony with the dao, that is to live spontaneously, so comply one's life with the nature of the dao.

-Positive Psychology and Flourishing
+Positive psychology

 History

 "Flourishing" as a psychological concept has been developed by Corey Keyes and Barbara Fredrickson.

 Keyes collaborated with Carol Ryff in testing her Six-factor Model of Psychological Well-being, and in 2002 published his theoretical considerations in an article on The Mental Health Continuum: From Languishing to Flourishing. qualified by Fredrickson as "path-breaking work that measures mental health in positive terms rather than by the absence of mental illness."

 Barbara Fredrickson developed the broaden-and-build theory of positive emotions.
 According to Fredrickson there is a wide variety of positive effects that positive emotions and experiences have on human lives.
 Fredrickson notes two characteristics of positive emotions that differ from negative emotions: